-- (a) provide evidence of an offence for which surrender had been ordered; or - (b) have been acquired as a result of an offence referred to in paragraph (a).

-31.-(1) The Minister shall permit a country, hereinafter referred to as "second country' to transport through Belize, a person who has been surrendered to the secondary country by a third country if-

-- (a) the second country asked for transit permission before the person entered Belize; and - (b) the secondary country is a- - (i) Commonwealth country or a foreign State with which Belize has extradition arrangements; or - (ii) foreign State approved by the Minister for the purposes of the request.

-- (2) If transit permission is given under sub-section (1)- - (a) a police officer in Belize may give assistance, if requested, to the foreign official escorting the person who has been surrendered; and - (b) the person who has been surrendered may be held in custody in Belize until that person's journey can continue.
+No. 31] Extradition 1131 (a) provide evidence of an offence for which surrender had been ordered; or (b) have been acquired as a result of an offence referred to in paragraph (a). referred to as Minister shall permit a country, hereinafter s "second country" to transport through Belize, has been surrendered to the secondary country untry if- Transit. (a) the second country asked for transit permission before the person entered Belize; and (b) the secondary country is a- ( i ) Commonwealth country or a foreign State with which Belize has extradition arrangements; or (ii) foreign State approved by the Minister for the purposes of the request.
+(2) If tra ansit permission is given under sub-section (1)- (a) a police officer in Belize may give assistance, if requested, to the foreign official escorting the person who has been surrendered; and (b) the person who has been surrendered may be held in custody in Belize until that person's journey can continue.

-(3) If it is necessary to hold a person in custody under sub-section (2), that person shall be brought before a Magistrate who may issue a warrant to commit that person to custody.
+(3) If it is necessary to hold a person in custody under subsection (2), that person shall be brought before a Magistrate who may issue a warrant to commit that person to custody.